 4. Your Church Makes No Impact On The Community Around It

-One of the craziest things about inward focuses is the fact that the church could crumble, and the only people that would know are the country club members.
+One of the craziest things about inward focus is the fact that the church could crumble, and the only people who would know are the country club members.

 You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others so that they may see your good works and give glory to your Father who is in heaven.

 When you think about the Kingdom of God laid out in the early chapters of the book of Matthew, you immediately think of a kingdom that stands out from the ones of this world.